GeoSurge/teachosm/collections/_projects/teachosm-for-high-school-4.md

 subtitle: Module 4 - Editing OpenStreetMap
 description: This module introduces the iD Editor for OpenStreetMap and how to use it to create and maintain geographic data on the OpenStreetMap platform
-author:
-  name: TeachOSM and OpenStreetMap Contributors
+author: TeachOSM and OpenStreetMap Contributors
 thumbnail: teachosm-for-high-school-4.png
+filename: teachosm-for-high-school-4.pdf
-type: 0
+type: desktop
-audience: 3
+audience: university
-difficulty: 0
+difficulty: beginner
-preparation-time: 1
-project-time: 2
+preparation_time: one_hour
+project_time: two_to_four_hours
-project: ''
+group: ''
 layout: project
 url: teachosm-for-high-school-4
 tags: